openshift-helm-charts/charts/docs/README.md

 1. Submit a chart without Chart Verification Report

    - Chart as a tarball
+      - name must be ``<chart-name>-<chart-version>.tgz``.
+      - recommend using ``helm package``.
    - Chart in a directory

 2. Submit a Chart Verification Report without the Chart

+   - Report must have been generated using a publicly available url for the chart.
+   - Chart must not be modified after generating the report.

 3. Submit a Chart Verification Report with the Chart

+   - Report must be generated from the submitted version of the chart.
+   - Chart must not be modified after generating the report.

 The following sections explains about the process for submission.